-- (a) The last day of the applicable maximum coverage period. - (b) The first day for which Timely Payment is not made to the Plan with respect to the Qualified Beneficiary. - (c) The date upon which the Employer ceases to provide any group health plan (including a successor plan) to any employee. - (d) The date, after the date of the election, that the Qualified Beneficiary first becomes entitled to Medicare (either part A or part B, whichever occurs earlier). - (e) In the case of a Qualified Beneficiary entitled to a disability extension, the later of: - (1) (i) 29 months after the date of the Qualifying Event, or (ii) the first day of the month that is more than 30 days after the date of a final determination under Title II or XVI of the Social Security Act that the disabled Qualified Beneficiary whose disability resulted in the Qualified Beneficiary's entitlement to the disability extension is no longer disabled, whichever is earlier; or - (2) the end of the maximum coverage period that applies to the Qualified Beneficiary without regard to the disability extension.
+- a.
+The last day of the applicable maximum coverage period. - b.
+The first day for which Timely Payment is not made to the Plan with respect to the Qualified Beneficiary. - c.
+The date upon which the Employer ceases to provide any group health plan (including a successor plan) to any employee. - d.
+The date, after the date of the election, that the Qualified Beneficiary first becomes covered under any other Plan that does not contain any exclusion or limitation with respect to any pre-existing condition, other than such an exclusion or limitation that does not apply to, or is satisfied by, the Qualified Beneficiary. - e.
+The date, after the date of the election, that the Qualified Beneficiary first becomes entitled to Medicare (either part A or part B, whichever occurs earlier). - f.
+In the case of a Qualified Beneficiary entitled to a disability extension, the later of: - 1. (i) 29 months after the date of the Qualifying Event, or (ii) the first day of the month that is more than 30 days after the date of a final determination under Title II or XVI of the Social Security Act that the disabled Qualified Beneficiary whose disability resulted in the Qualified Beneficiary's entitlement to the disability extension is no longer disabled, whichever is earlier; or - 2. the end of the maximum coverage period that applies to the Qualified Beneficiary without regard to the disability extension.